PC-Lab-Virtual-Reality/Biomimetic-Design-of-EECD-Method-for-Challenging-Water-Scenes/README.md

 # Biomimetic-Design-of-EECD-Method-for-Challenging-Water-Scenes

-## Abstract

-The key challenge of unmanned aerial vehicles (UAV) to detect objects in complex water scenes is how to efficiently enhance the performance of change detection (CD).
-Here, a novel bionic computational method is proposed to improve overall metrics by using retina, pecten structure and lateral inhibition mechanisms.
-These structures and characteristics of eagle eyes make it easier for our model to detect camouflaged foreground objects and ignore dynamic background variations.
-Then, we proposed an efficient cloning method and generate a synthetic multi-challenge dataset from real world, named “WSCD”, with automatic accurate annotations at pixel-level.
-Besides, we conduct experiments by using WSCD in combination with publicly available real water datasets for algorithm evaluation.
-Through an extensive set of experiments, the results indicate that: 1) the eagle eye-based change detection (EECD) model responds strongly to object information and suppresses ripple or glare effects interference, which helps it to perform best in real or synthetic water scenes.
-2) synthetic dataset can be used to quantitatively analyze and test different change detection models, where illumination and waves still affect the performance of tradition vision systems.

 ## Description
 Considering that change detection models have to deal with some challenges in water scenes, we generate various simulated multi-challenge sequences, including Basic, Dynamic Background, Illumination Variations.
 Note: Each specific sequence is also affected by other challenges, but one challenge is dominant.